 If you loved this blog post you will want to check out other similar ones:

-Here is a link to a Bite-Sized Sparkle YouTube episode I recorded 3 years ago on my grandmother’s birthday asking everyone to be kind – boy do I get quite teary-eyed!
+Here is a link to a Bite-Sized Sparkle YouTube episode I recorded on my late grandmother’s birthday asking everyone to be kind – boy do I get quite teary-eyed!